gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 MEV is a hard problem in decentralized systems and current popular blockchains such as Ethereum were designed at a time when transaction order fairness was not taken into account.
 MEV is shifting power from users to miners and we consider it the most pressing problem in crypto.

+There are generally two approaches to solving MEV: MEV redistribution and MEV minimization.
+MEV redistribution is chosen by projects like [Flashbots](https://flashbots.net/){:target="\_blank"}, which create off-chain markets to distribute MEV to miners and searchers.
+Themis is a solution for MEV minimization, as it does not take MEV from users in the first place, thereby reducing invisible costs.

 We are excited to present our solution to MEV.
 This solution is optimized for DEX-specific blockchains but may serve as inspiration for wider app-specific use cases.
 We’ve chosen the name Themis Protocol, as Themis is the Greek goddess of justice.
 We believe it will bring more fairness and justice to DeFi.

 For this article, we make the following assumptions:
 * We use the term Miner, but it applies to Validators on Proof of Stake networks too.
 * The User is a light-client participant and we omit the fact that the Miner is a user too.
 * We assume that only [unconventional MEV](https://github.com/flashbots/mev-research/issues/24){:target="\_blank"} is considered under MEV, because conventional MEV is treated as mandatory for blockchains to work (transaction fees and block rewards).
-* We’re not using the notion of good/bad MEV because we don’t consider MEV like arbitrage as a good MEV.
-I.e. arbitrage MEV is unfair because users have no chance at claiming this value (assuming no presence of Flashbots-like auctions).
-Essentially no MEV is good by our definition.
+* We’re not using the notion of good/bad MEV because we posit that older definitions of MEV highlighted the problem better.
+The problem is that miners have more power than users, rather than which type of extractable value is good or bad in itself.
+For example, arbitrage is unfair if users have no chance at claiming this value.

 We’re confident to say it’s a reasonably complete solution to MEV, that works in a permissionless setting and uses only traditional cryptography.
 With modifications it should work well for both PoW and PoS networks.